georgebabarus/magento-filesystem-extension/docs/source/extension/architecture.rst

 Resized image delivery
 ^^^^^^^^^^^^^^^^^^^^^^

 Resizing images could be performed on magento /media path similar with the case when files were on disk.
-The difference is that for mapped directories to a cloud storage, now, will read the files using the proper driver.
+The difference is that, for directories mapped to a cloud storage, files will be loaded using the proper driver for the service.

 A better way could be to have this path behind a reverse proxy configuration.
 Sample configuration is provided for nginx server.